RC0ndado/RC0ndado/README.md

   <br/>
   <img src="https://github-profile-trophy.vercel.app/?username=rickramirez&theme=radical&row=1&column=7&margin-h=15&margin-w=5&no-bg=true" width="600" />

-  <h1>Ricardo Condado | Software & Data Engineer 🧠🚀</h1>
+  <h1>Ricardo Condado | Software Engineer 🧠🚀</h1>
-  <strong>Arquitecto de automatizaciones y datos bien tratados | Infraestructura lógica | Git vibes included</strong>
+  <strong>Data Scientist as Hobbie | Logical Structure | Git Vibes Included</strong>
 </div>

 ---

-## 🙋‍♂️ ¿Quién soy?
+## 👨‍💻 About me?

-Me gusta construir cosas que funcionen, que sean útiles y que le ahorren tiempo a quien las use.
-Automatizo todo lo repetitivo, trabajo con datos como si fueran piezas de Lego, y siempre estoy aprendiendo algo nuevo que me rete a pensar diferente.
+I like to build things that work, are useful, and save time for whoever uses them.
+I automate everything repetitive, I work with data as if it were Lego bricks, and I'm always learning something new that challenges me to think differently.

 > Team work > ego.
-Y sí, soy de los que documenta su código 🧠.
+And yes, I'm one of those who documents their code  💡.

-> A veces con el sistema, a veces contra él.
-Pero siempre con lógica.
+> Sometimes with the system, sometimes against it.
+But always with logic.

 ---

-## 🔧 Stack con el que juego a diario
+## 🔧 Stack I play with daily

 <!--tech stack icons-->
 <div id="user-content-toc">